-Obstech is a company formed by astronomers and engineers focused in developing technologies for astronomy.
+Obstech is a company formed by professional astronomers and engineers focused in developing technologies for astronomy.
 We have been working together since 2013.
-This company brings together the pasion for science, engineering and the love for the stars.
+Our main purpose is to become a long term alternative to professional observatories in Chile for middle and small sized telescopes.
+This company brings together the passion for science, engineering and the love for the stars.
 Since our beginning we have been working on three different areas:

-We developed the Observatorio El Sauce, a remote and robotic observatory for hosting your telescopes under the best sky in the world.
+Observatorio El Sauce is a remote and fully robotic observatory for hosting your telescopes under the best sky in the world.
 It’s fully functional since 2015

 All Sky Cameras

 We produce All Sky Cameras for different purposes.
 We have installed some in important professional observatories as an aid for remote observations

 We developed our own Telescope Control System which we have used for robotizing professional scientific telescopes.

 Developing this company has been a great journey, get in touch with us and be part of the adventure!